intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama_cpp_quickstart.md

 #### How to set `-ngl` parameter
 `-ngl` means the number of layers to store in VRAM.
 If your VRAM is enough, we recommend putting all layers on GPU, you can just set `-ngl` to a large number like 999 to achieve this goal.

+#### How to specificy GPU
+If your machine has multi GPUs, `llama.cpp` will default use all GPUs which may slow down your inference for model which can run on single GPU.
+You can add `-sm none` in your command to use one GPU only.
+Also, you can use `ONEAPI_DEVICE_SELECTOR=level_zero:[gpu_id]` to select device before excuting your command, more details can refer to [here](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Overview/KeyFeatures/multi_gpus_selection.html#oneapi-device-selector).